Prebuilt workspaces

 Prebuilt workspaces that fail during provisioning are retried with a backoff to prevent transient failures.

-3. When a developer requests a new workspace, the claiming process occurs:
+3. When a developer creates a new workspace, the claiming process occurs:

 1. Developer selects a template and preset that has prebuilt workspaces configured.